Field research underway during the 2013 harvest at our Burdekin field.

 Optimising sugarcane production

-Work conducted 10-20 years ago demonstrated that, like other farming systems, sugarcane production may be highly variable at the sub-paddock scale.
+Work conducted in the late 1990s demonstrated that, as with other farming systems, sugarcane production may be highly variable at the sub-paddock scale.

 In spite of this, and for various reasons, whilst growers of grain crops and winegrapes have adopted PA approaches, almost no adoption occurred in the sugar industry.